fbrcode/nextjs-nft-marketplace-moralis-ts/INSTALL.md

 This project is the frontend part of a web3 fullstack implementation to buy and sell NFTs.

+## Project instructions

+1. Home Page:
+   1. Show recently listed NFTs
+      1. If you own the NFT, you can update the listing
+      2. If not, you can buy the listing
+2. Sell Page:
+   1. You can list your NFT in the Marketplace

 ## Init

 `yarn create next-app .`